SinusBot/docs/docs/youtube-dl.md

 If you face an issue, make sure you have the [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-US/download/details.aspx?id=5555) installed.

+You should also try updating youtube-dl by redownloading it as described above.

 ## Linux

 Run the following commands but make sure to adjust the path to match your SinusBot installation: